Skip to content

 Select one or more widgets and click Add Widgets to place them on the dashboard.

-Each widget has three icons in its top-right corner:
+Each widget has controls in its top-right corner:

 Click Switch dashboard next to the dashboard name in the top bar to create additional dashboards or switch between existing ones.
 This is useful for separating an executive summary view from an operational monitoring view.